mongoosePK/project/README.md

+##current active domain URL
+* okay so right now the main active urls is 127.0.0.1:8000/users/login. there should be a sign up feature on which you can make your own account and login, but it doesn't do much right now.
+Soon need to make a relational DB to associate user profile information.

 ## Cloning Project
 1. Move to the folder you want to clone project into
 2. Type the following command: **git clone https://github.com/FA-19-Engineering/project.git**